RetroDECK/ES-DE/USERGUIDE.md

 **Auto-accept single game matches**

 Used in conjunction with interactive mode, to not having to confirm every single game if a single matched is returned from the scraper service.

+**Respect per-file scraper exclusions**

+It's possible to set a flag per file to indicate that the file should be excluded from the multi-scraper.
+With this flag it's possible to override this setting and scrape all files anyway.

 ### UI settings